Graduate Student Unionization

 The University of Chicago is deeply committed to supporting our graduate students.
 We constantly seek opportunities to improve and enhance graduate education and regularly engage with graduate students and other key stakeholders to obtain feedback.
-This timeline highlights recent improvements to graduate student education at the University, many of which resulted from direct partnerships among graduate students, faculty, and staff.

 In March 2023, the National Labor Relations Board certified the results of a secret ballot election in which a majority of voters cast ballots in favor of union representation by Graduate Students United – United Electrical, Radio and Machine Workers of America (GSU-UE).
 As a result, the University has recognized GSU-UE as the exclusive bargaining agent of a group of graduate students who provide instructional and research services.
+Bargaining is currently underway and significant process has been made to date.

 The below FAQ provides information and considerations about graduate education and unionization.
 We encourage all graduate students to learn more about unionization and consider how it will affect them and their programs, now and in the future.